123hi123/remote-mcp-server-authless/README.md

       "command": "npx",
       "args": [
         "mcp-remote",
-        "http://localhost:8787/sse"  // or remote-mcp-server-authless.your-account.workers.dev/sse
+        "http://localhost:8787/sse",  // or remote-mcp-server-authless.your-account.workers.dev/sse
-      ]
+        "password"  // Replace with your actual API key ]
     }
   }
 }
 ```

+**Note**: The third argument in the `args` array is your API key.
+Make sure to replace `"password"` with your actual API key.

-Restart Claude and you should see the tools become available.
+Restart Claude and you should see the tools become available after authentication.

+## Health Check

+You can check if your server is running by visiting the root endpoint:
+- `GET /` or `GET /health` - Returns server status (no authentication required)

+## Security Features

+- All MCP endpoints (`/sse`, `/mcp`) now require valid API key authentication
+- Multiple authentication methods supported for flexibility
+- Configurable API keys via environment variables
+- Health check endpoint remains publicly accessible